 Education experts and journalists have found, or guessed, why these institutions don’t have EMBA programs: the schools believe that their brand image as the top schools for two-year full-time MBA programs will be affected by the introduction of shorter, every-other-weekend programs for executives.

-In response to the EMBA question some time ago, Dean of Stanford GSB Garth Saloner admitted in an interview with Poets & Quants that the idea of launching an EMBA program had come up periodically.
+In response to the EMBA question some time ago, former Dean of Stanford GSB Garth Saloner admitted in an interview with Poets & Quants that the idea of launching an EMBA program had come up periodically.

 However, “our alumni have consistently told us that they believe the Stanford MBA program, with its relatively small student-body size and personal attention, is a differentiating feature of the Stanford experience.”